dvirshasha1/cookbook-manager/README.md

 # Cookbook Management System

 A Python application for managing and storing cookbooks.
+The application provides a robust backend for creating, storing, and managing recipes and cookbooks.

 ## Project Structure
 ```